Kong/kong-pongo/README.md

 By default when the test container is started, it will look for a `.rockspec` file, if it finds one, then it will install that rockspec file with the `--deps-only` flag.
 Meaning it will not install that rock itself, but if it depends on any external libraries, those rocks will be installed.
+If the rock is already installed in the image, it will be uninstalled first.

 For example; the Kong plugin `session` relies on the `lua-resty-session` rock.
 So by default it will install that dependency before starting the tests.